TheAlcanian/pypackage/README.md

 In any way you want!
 Report bugs, create pull requests, even just starring it helps!

-Remember that all contributions must fall under the terms of The Unlicense (which means no taking code from projects w/o licenses, projects with MIT licenses or other "less free" licenses.
+Remember that all contributions must fall under the terms of The Unlicense (which means no taking code from projects w/o licenses, projects with MIT licenses or other "less free" licenses).

 I am not accepting any donations at this time, though.